 Fun fact: This is only one of a few dishes that I include AND eat the onions in.

-MIX 1 pound ground turkey, 1 large egg, 3 tablespoons Italian seasoned bread crumbs, 1 teaspoon salt and 1/4 teaspoon dried thyme in a bowl.
-SHAPE into 6 patties.
-HEAT oil in a heavy 12-inch skillet over high heat.
+Mix 1 pound of ground turkey, 1 egg, 3 tablespoons of Italian bread crumbs, 1 teaspoon salt, and 1/4 teaspoon thyme in a bowl.
+Shape into 6-8 patties.

 If you’re wondering what Vegetables Provencal means, you’re not the only one.